Hand, Foot, and Mouth Disease

 Hand, foot, and mouth disease (HFMD) is a common and contagious childhood illness, caused by a virus.
 The disease is easy to spot because of its classic symptoms — sores or blisters inside and outside the mouth, as well as a rash (red spots) or sores on the palms of the hands and soles of the feet.

 Infants and children younger than age 5 are most likely to get the virus.
 But older children, teens, and adults can get it, too.
-If a pregnant person contracts hand, foot, and mouth disease, there is no risk of birth defects in the baby.
 A mild outbreak of the disease commonly occurs during summer and early fall.
 The disease should not be confused with foot-and-mouth disease, which affects sheep, cattle, and pigs.

 Symptoms of hand, foot, and mouth disease